-- (1) Technological feasibility.
-Technologies that are not incorporated in commercial equipment or in working prototypes will not be considered further. - (2) Practicability to manufacture, install, and service.
-If it is determined that mass production and reliable installation and servicing of a technology in commercial equipment could not be achieved on the scale necessary to serve the relevant market at the time of the projected compliance date of the standard, then that technology will not be considered further.
+(1) Technological feasibility.
+Technologies that are not incorporated in commercial products or in working prototypes will not be considered further.

+(2) Practicability to manufacture, install, and service.
+If it is determined that mass production and reliable installation and servicing of a technology in commercial products could not be achieved on the scale necessary to serve the relevant market at the time of the projected compliance date of the standard, then that technology will not be considered further.

-- (3) Impacts on equipment utility or equipment availability.
-If it is determined that a technology would have a significant adverse impact on the utility of the equipment for significant subgroups of consumers or would result in the unavailability of any covered equipment type with performance characteristics (including reliability), features, sizes, capacities, and volumes that are substantially the same as equipment generally available in the United States at the time, it will not be considered further. - (4) Adverse impacts on health or safety.
-If it is determined that a technology would have significant adverse impacts on health or safety, it will not be considered further. - (5) Unique-pathway proprietary technologies.
+(3) Impacts on product utility or product availability.
+If it is determined that a technology would have a significant adverse impact on the utility of the product for significant subgroups of consumers or would result in the unavailability of any covered product type with performance characteristics (including reliability), features, sizes, capacities, and volumes that are substantially the same as products generally available in the United States at the time, it will not be considered further.

+(4) Adverse impacts on health or safety.
+If it is determined that a technology would have significant adverse impacts on health or safety, it will not be considered further.

+(5) Unique-pathway proprietary technologies.
 If a design option utilizes proprietary technology that represents a unique pathway to achieving a given efficiency level, that technology will not be considered further due to the potential for monopolistic concerns.

-10 CFR 431.4; 10 CFR part 430, subpart C, appendix A, sections 6(b)(3) and 7(b).
+10 CFR part 430, subpart C, appendix A, sections 6(b)(3) and 7(b).